TabletopsAndAnvils/Foundry-Stream-Module/README.md

 - `Out to Twitch` - Check to send Foundry chat messages to Twitch channel.
 - `Recieve Twitch` - Enable to recieve messages from your configured Twitch channel.
 - `Moderation Access Level` - Every once in a while a GM may need help with moderating a Twitch channel.
 Select user role to allow access to the module moderation controls.
-- `Chat type` - How incoming messages from Twitch should be assigned.
+- `Chat Type` - How incoming messages from Twitch should be assigned.
 Depending on different modules being used, it may be desireable to change how a chat card is created.
 Options are OOC, IC, Emote, Roll and Other.
 Default setting is OOC.
 - `Send Connect Message` - Turn on/off announcement message when connecting to a Twitch channel chat.</p>

 ## Features ##